 The structure of a workflow that uses EDH data tipically looks like this:

-- data access and preview
+- data access

 - data selection